fbpx

 Legal issues relating to privacy in the workplace often raise novel questions that trigger various related areas of law including employment law, constitutional law, and others.
 This is a relatively new and emerging area of law and is consistently evolving.

 Employees who have questions about privacy issues and their related rights at work should consult with a knowledgeable employment lawyer.
-At Sultan Lawyers, our team of exceptional employment lawyers has significant experience advising employees on developing areas of law, such as privacy in the workplace.
+At Sultan Lawyers, our team of exceptional employment lawyers Toronto has significant experience advising employees on developing areas of law, such as privacy in the workplace.
 We understand that the labour market, and the various laws that govern it, are constantly changing.
 We are dedicated to keeping up to date on all major changes and remaining ahead of the curve on the issues that matter most to our clients.
 This approach allows us to always position our clients at an advantage.

 Privacy and Technology in the Workplace